Cigoler/product-catalog/src/content/products/102-grinch-litho-generic-bauble.md

 ---
-title: 'Buffalo Bills - Litho'
+title: 'Ginch - [Litho]'
-description: 'Buffalo Bills from the NFL.
+description: 'The green monster who hates xmas and all the joy.
 Awesome bauble which is used with our generic bauble housing.
-2 versions one with text and the famous logo or why not make it stand out more with a choice of players.
-Bruce Smith.
-Jim Kelly.
-Josh Allen or Steffon Diggs.'
+You can have this so it is a Grinch face either side or a Grinch face on one and litho window on the other.
+11 litho images included.'
 category: 'Baubles, Globes & Ornaments'
 subcategory: 'Generic Bauble'
-catalogue number: '064'
+catalogue number: '102'
 tags: [
     'bauble',
-    'buffalo',
+    'grinch',
-    'bills',
+    'xmas',
     ]
 featured: true
 pubDate: '2023-12-20'
-heroImage: '/images/064.jpg'
+heroImage: '/images/102.png'
 ---

-Placeholder content for Buffalo Bills - Litho.
+Placeholder content for Grinch - [Litho].